 Overnight Oats

 Of course, I had to include overnight oats as they are the perfect vessel for seeds.
-Chia, flax and hemp hearts can either be incorporated in the overnight oats mixture, or sprinkled on top after refrigeration.
+Chia, flax and hemp hearts can either be incorporated in the overnight oats mixture or sprinkled on top after refrigeration.
+I love to add protein powder to increase the protein of overnight oats and chia seeds to make them high in fiber.

 Here are some of my favorite recipes to try:

-Chia seed pudding is ideal to get all the benefits of a fiber-packed breakfast.
+Chia seed pudding is ideal to get all the benefits of a fiber-packed breakfast or even a healthy snack.
 The chia seeds act as a thickening agent and create a thick, pudding-like texture.

 Smoothies and Smoothie Bowls